 Basketball is a growing sport in Finland.
 The country, whose national team is nicknamed the Wolf Pack, competed in the World Cup tournament for the first time in 2014 and cohosts the 2017 European Championship in August and September 2017, with Finland placing second in their group and progressing to the round of 16, only to lose to Italy.

 To stretch the description, two Finnish players have reached the most competitive league in the world, the National Basketball Association.

 There is Möttölä, the 208-centimetre (six-foot-ten) forward from Helsinki who played at the University of Utah and was chosen 40th overall in the 2000 NBA draft by the Atlanta Hawks, for whom he played two seasons.

 Then there is Erik Murphy, the same height, who was drafted 68th overall in 2013 by the Chicago Bulls.
 Born in Lyon, France, Murphy played for the Finnish national team in 2014 and 2015, eligible because his mother, Päivi Murphy, is Finnish.

-Going into the national tournament, which is nicknamed March Madness, Markkanen leads the seventh-ranked Wildcats in scoring at more than 15 points a game.
-The top scorer in the U20 European Championship in 2016, Markkanen is eligible for the draft because he will have played one year of college basketball.
+Going into the national tournament, which is nicknamed March Madness, Markkanen led the seventh-ranked Wildcats in scoring at more than 15 points a game.
+The top scorer in the U20 European Championship in 2016, Markkanen is eligible for the draft because he has played one year of college basketball.
 Talent scouts verified his immediate readiness for the NBA, listing his size, coordination, physique, shooting mechanics and athleticism as the basis for a successful career.

-Markkanen, who scored a career-high 30 points against rival Arizona State in January 2017, is a finalist for nearly every major award in college basketball.
+Markkanen, who scored a career-high 30 points against rival Arizona State in January 2017, was a finalist for nearly every major award in college basketball.
 In January, a US sports website anointed him the best-shooting seven-footer college basketball has ever seen.

 Blood, sweat and cheers